kailash-manasarovar/statement/docs/timeline/2021/march.md

     - My suspicions are that he came to access my network and online activity at that time, and possibly needed to be close enough physically to do so because I was running a 4g router that pinged off a French telecommunications tower.
     - I'm also now wondering if he managed to gain access to my room too to begin the brain-damage poisoning.
     - I'm curious about a very unwell feeling I had the day I left for holiday in Spain, and the invasive bed bug problem, a situation which prompted me to change all my plans for Christmas and go to Dénia instead, where I found and rented the flat in Carrer Furs via online manipulation.
+    - I'm also concerned about how I felt like [I was shouting in my sleep to wake myself up](april.md#something-weird-happening-when-i-sleep) which I told Anita about.
+    - My room at the Acacia was extremely easy to access, and I was unable to bolt the door securely from the inside either (health and safety apparently).

 ## Qredo